ollieread/multiauth/README.md

 # Laravel Multi Auth #

-A custom auth driver to allow for multiple authentication models.

-Sometimes you'll have a project where you require multiple types of users, and a single table with a column to switch wouldn't suffice.
+This package is not a replacement for laravels default Auth library, but instead something that sits between your code and the library.

+Think of it as a factory class for Auth.
+Now, instead of having a single table/model to authenticate users against, you can now have multiple, and unlike the previous version of this package, you have access to all functions, and can even use a different driver for each user type.

 ## Installation ##

 Firstly you want to include this package in your composer.json file.

     "require": {
-    		"ollieread/multiauth": "1.*"
+    		"ollieread/multiauth": "2.0.*@dev"
     }

-Next you'll want to modify app/start/global.php to extend the Auth provider.

-    Auth::extend('multi', function($app) {
-    	$provider = new Ollieread\Multiauth\MultiauthServiceProvider();

-    	return new \Illuminate\Auth\Guard($provider, $app['session.store']);
-    });
+Next you open up app/config/app.php and replace the AuthServerProvider with

+    Ollieread\Multiauth\MultiauthServiceProvider

-Configuration is pretty easy too, just modify app/config/auth.php as follows:
+Configuration is pretty easy too, take app/config/auth.php with its default values:

     return array(

-    	'driver' => 'multi',
+		'driver' => 'eloquent',

+		'model' => 'User',

+		'table' => 'users',

+		'reminder' => array(

+			'email' => 'emails.auth.reminder',

+			'table' => 'password_reminders',

+			'expire' => 60,

+		),

+	);

+Now remove the first three options and replace as follows:

+   return array(

 		'multi'	=> array(
-    		'account'	=> 'Account',
+			'account' => array(
+				'driver' => 'eloquent',
+				'model'	=> 'Account'
+			),
-    		'user'		=> 'User'
+			'user' => array(
+				'driver' => 'database',
+				'table' => 'users'
 			)
+		),

+		'reminder' => array(

+			'email' => 'emails.auth.reminder',

+			'table' => 'password_reminders',

+			'expire' => 60,

+		),

 	);

 ## Usage ##

-When you log a user in, just make sure to pass in a provider, like this:

-    Auth::attempt(array(
+Everything is done the exact same way as the original library, the one exception being that all method calls are prefixed with the key (account or user in the above examples) as a method itself.

+    Auth::account()->attempt(array(
     	'email'		=> $attributes['email'],
     	'password'	=> $attributes['password'],
-    	'provider'	=> 'account'
     ));
+    Auth::user()->attempt(array(
+    	'email'		=> $attributes['email'],
+    	'password'	=> $attributes['password'],
+    ));
+    Auth::account()->check();
+    Auth::user()->check();

+And so on and so forth.

 There we go, done!
 Enjoy yourselves.